-NOTE: To view the imported certificate, navigate to regedit->local_machine->software->wow6432-> microsoft-> system certificate -> Root.
+- Ensure that you do not provide the Admin port while installing the Inventory-Only Agent. - ◆ To view the imported certificate, navigate to regedit->local\machine->software->wow6432-> microsoft-> system certificate -> Root.

-To debug any issues that you might face while registering the device, see the zmd-messages.log in \novell\zenworks\logs\localstore on the device that you want to register to the zone.
+To debug any issues that you might face while registering the device, see the zmd-messages.log in $\novell\zenworks\logs\localstore$ on the device that you want to register to the zone.
 You can also refer to service-messages.log on the server to which you are registering the device.